 - NPR (OH) – Toledo Water Ban Persists After New Test Results Cause Concerns

 To deal with looming compliance costs in the billions of dollars, many states in the U.S. are developing strategies that address ‘non-point’ sources such as agriculture, the largest unregulated source of nutrients in most watersheds.
-Nutrient trading programs that allow regulated ‘point’ source polluters to acquire lower-cost reductions from agriculture have now been implemented in 20 states.
+Nutrient trading programs that allow regulated ‘point source’ polluters to acquire lower-cost reductions from agriculture have now been implemented in 20 states.
+More are coming.
+This is a fundamental change that will allow the private sector to provide innovative low cost solutions to the problem.

 This is a game-changer